lucasew/lucasew.github.io/content/post/20250919-project-automations/index.en.md

 [^renovate_bot]: Renovate: [GitHub](https://github.com/renovatebot/renovate)

-I may translate the renovate post from portuguese to english soon.
+I may translate the renovate post from portuguese[^renovate-portuguese] to english soon.

+[^renovate-portuguese]: Renovate post in portuguese: [Post](/pt/post/20250515-mantendo-projetos-atualizados/)

 Going back to the release problem, what I did is to basically move it all to an Autorelease workflow.
 In my GitHub, most of the projects